rbliu/Memo-Linux/README.md

 # Memo-Linux

-In this repo, I will make some notes/tricks for the Linux machines in my office.
+In this repo, I will make some notes/tricks for the Linux machines in my office, as well as instructions of DMstack installed on these machines.

 * `ghk1`: ScientificLinux-6.8